benyaminahmed/benyaminahmed/readme.md

 Follow me on my YouTube channel :movie_camera: [BenoniChannel](https://youtube.com/c/BenoniChannel) where you will find me pushing stuff about coding, memes and life.

-You can also catch me on [Codewars](https://www.codewars.com/users/benyaminahmed) where I am currently playing around with JavaScript:exclamation:
+You can also catch me on [Codewars](https://www.codewars.com/users/benyaminahmed) where I am currently playing around with JavaScript. :sunglasses:

 ## Let's build some cool :shit: